transcriptionpro/wuc-new/_altcoins/augur.md

 </ul>
 <h4>Appeal Period</h4>

 <p>The last 24 hours of the Reporting Period.
-When the Appeal Period begins the Augur platform runs the reported data through analysis and determines the current consensus for each expired market.
+When the Appeal Period begins the <a href="/video-ethereum-all-time-high-price-and-developments/">Augur platform</a> runs the reported data through analysis and determines the current consensus for each expired market.
 During the appeal period the consensus outcome can be contested by anyone willing to post a contesting bond. </p>

 <p>Each time a consensus is appealed, a new consensus is obtained from a more reliable and more expensive source.
 The first appeal increases the number of reporters to every single reporter. </p>